jaystevens/ss4200bright/README.md

 If you are rolling your own kernel, make sure `lm85` is a Module.
 Requires i2c device module.

-Make sure to double check the i2c device of the ss4200 LED device.
+Make sure to double check the i2c device of the ss4200 LED device before compiling ss4200bright.
 On Fedora 18/19 with 3.9/3.10 i2c device is `/dev/i2c-6`
 On Intel/EMC firmware i2c device was `/dev/i2c-0`